KamaliyaVishal/Resilience4j/README.md

 Key points a senior candidate should call out:
 - The fallback method **must** be in the same class (proxy-based AOP — self-invocation doesn't trigger it, so calling `getStock()` from another method in the *same* class bypasses the breaker entirely).
-- The fallback's parameter list must match the original method's parameters, plus a trailing `Throwable`.
+- The fallback's parameter list must match the original method's parameters **exactly**, plus a trailing `Throwable`.
 You can also write multiple fallbacks overloaded for specific exception types.
+  - **If the annotated method takes no arguments**, the fallback must be `fallback(Throwable ex)` — nothing else.
+Adding an unrelated extra parameter (e.g. a leftover `String id` copy-pasted from a different example) means Resilience4j can't find a matching fallback via reflection at all.
+It doesn't throw a compile error — it fails at runtime with `NoSuchMethodException: No fallback method match found`, and since that exception is unhandled, it surfaces as a generic `500 Internal Server Error` with no obvious link back to the real cause.
+  - The fallback's **return type** must equal (or be assignable to) the original method's return type.
+A method returning `String` paired with a fallback returning `ResponseEntity<String>` fails to match for the same reason.
+If a fallback needs to signal a distinct HTTP status (e.g. `429 TOO_MANY_REQUESTS` for a rate limiter or bulkhead), the *annotated method itself* has to return `ResponseEntity<T>`, not the raw body type — the fallback can't unilaterally widen the return type.
 - When the circuit is OPEN, the exception delivered to the fallback is `CallNotPermittedException`, not the original downstream exception — so if your fallback logic branches on exception type, handle that case explicitly.

 ### 4.3 Combining with Retry and TimeLimiter (production pattern)